toby-adedipe/udacity-books/README.md

 getAll()
 ```

-* Returns a Promise which resolves to a JSON object containing a collection of book objects.
+* Returns a Promise which resolves to an array of all books that had a _shelf_ property.
+Which were books already in our app.
-* This collection represents the books currently in the bookshelves in your app.

 ### `update`